Eastward is a US citizen, MBA graduate, and former business and management lecturer relocating to Cebu, Philippines with his lovely wife.

-For expats with a trusted Filipino advocate, it may be best to stay out of the land purchasing process as much as possible.
+For ex-pats with a trusted Filipino advocate, it may be best to stay out of the land purchasing process as much as possible.
 While most Filipinos are trustworthy, as with any country, there are those that are not.
-It is not unheard of for prices to rise at the site of a foreigner.
+It is not unheard of for prices to rise at the sight of a foreigner.

 Sometimes land and residency agreements in the Philippines reach back for generations.
 Things are becoming more strict and organized but you may still run into situations where the title was never transferred to the seller in order to avoid the associated fees.
 This is a complex situation that you certainly want to avoid.
 If the seller does not possess the original title for the property, continue your search elsewhere.